MarkMwago2/GitsearchIP/README.md

 HTML
 CSS
-javascript and jquery bootstraps
+Javascript and
-Support and contact details
+jQuery bootstraps

-#### Feel free to contact me incase of anything
+#### Support and contact details

-markmwago@gmail.com
+Feel free to contact me on: markmwago@gmail.com

 #### License